W2desc/wasabi2/README.md

-Code to reproduce the results of the paper.
+Code to reproduce the results of the paper at the time of the submission.

 # Usage
 - Download the image segmentations, the codebook and the survey definitions (i.e. the files that specify the traversals).